nicercode/2016-02-01-ResBaz/lessons/40-repeating/index.md

 - split apply combine strategy for data analysis
  -->

+**Materials**: If you have not already done so, please [download the lesson materials for this bootcamp](https://github.com/nicercode/2014-02-18-UTS/raw/gh-pages/data/lessons.zip), unzip, then go to the folder `repeating`, and open (double click) on the file `repeating.Rproj` to open Rstudio.

 Previously we looked at how you can use functions to simplify your code.
 Ideally you have a function that performs a single operation, and now you want to use it many times to do the same operation on